 The fellowship sponsors intend for fellows to be based out of the GSK R&D Site in Upper Providence, PA or Waltham, MA throughout the 2-year duration of the fellowship program.

-- Apply principles of pharmaceutical product development and develop regulatory strategy by using and interpreting regulations and guidelines
+- Develop regulatory strategy by using and interpreting regulations and guidelines

 - Provide support to the life-cycle management activities pre- and post-approval, for drug and biologic products and gain an understanding of the principles of agency review processes